plexguide/Hunter-for-Sonarr/README.md

 ### Unraid Users

+You can install Huntarr using the Unraid App Store.

-Run this from Command Line in Unraid:
+If not, you can run this from Command Line in Unraid:

 ```bash
 docker run -d --name huntarr \